termoxin/deel-hometask-autocomplete/README.md

 ## Run Storybook

-If you would like to take a look at some components isolately from outside world you can run:
+If you would like to take a look at the documentation of components or you want to play around with components isolated from the outside world you can run:

 ```bash
 yarn storybook